In trying to prepare him for life, Medi lost his life.

 At the end of Year 4 Medi was awarded the school’s prestigious Courtesy Cup.
 We heard that he was a clear winner, unanimously voted for by all teachers at the school.
 “Unanimous is very much the word for how much Medi was liked and loved by teachers and pupils at our school.
 The duty teachers report that they’d watch him help smaller boys in the playground who had fallen over or who were upset.
 Mature, big-hearted, fun-loving, loyal, honest and kind, no words could possibly describe what a massive hole he will leave in everyone’s lives.”
 Said Mark Albini, UCS Deputy Head

-Led by Luca Joseph we’re hoping to smash the Guiness world record for the largest shoe mosaic
+Led by Luca Joseph we smashed the Guiness world record for the largest shoe mosaic

 6 May 2016 – The MediOliver Concert

-Celebrating some of our friend Medi’s favourite song and raising money for his dedicated charity
+Celebrated some of our friend Medi’s favourite songs and raising money for his dedicated charity

 17 March 2016 – Medi Mehra Football Tournament